CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/http/invalid-response-exception.md

 ### Response envelope in SOAP response is not valid XML

-The response envelope returned from a SOAP response is not valid XML.
+The [response envelope][ResponseEnvelope] returned from a SOAP response is not valid XML.

 #### Message Format